chaunceygardiner/weewx-weatherboard/docs/configuration.md

 ## Units and number formats

-The board's *numbers* are formatted by LoopData, using the report named by LoopData's own `target_report`, not by this skin.
-The `[[[Units]]] [[[[StringFormats]]]]` entries in the WeatherBoard stanza — `%.0f` for wind speeds, `%.1f` for temperatures — apply to the values this skin renders itself at generation time.
+The board's numbers are formatted by LoopData with *this report's* own converter and formatter — since LoopData 7.0 every declaring report is its own target — so the `[[[Units]]] [[[[StringFormats]]]]` entries in the WeatherBoard stanza, `%.0f` for wind speeds and `%.1f` for temperatures, apply to the live readings as well as to the values the page renders at generation time.
+The two never disagree.

-To change how a live reading is formatted, change it in the report LoopData formats against.
-The same is true of units: the board shows whatever units that report is configured for.
+To change a format, change it there.
+To change units, set them in the same stanza the way you would for any WeeWX report — `unit_system = metric` on the stanza, or `[[[Units]]] [[[[Groups]]]]` for one group — and the board shows them, whatever the station's other reports do.

 ## The time format

-The clock in the lower right is one of the LoopData fields, and its format travels with the field name:
+The clock in the lower right is one of the LoopData fields the skin declares, and its format travels with the field name:

 ```
 current.dateTime.format("%X")